 Butterfly Conservatory & Botanical Gardens

-Right next to the butterfly conservatory is a beautiful botanical garden in which you can stroll around and admire the beautiful flowers.
+Next to the butterfly conservatory is a beautiful botanical garden where you can stroll around and admire the gorgeous flora and fauna.

 Hike or Rock Climb on Niagara Glen Nature Reserve

 Just a few km away from Niagara Falls is the stunning Niagara Glen Nature reserve.
 This is the perfect spot to go day-hiking with several trails that overlook the whirlpool on the Niagara River.